From VIP breakfast to party to another party... in a day

 I am sure it was a great party, with all the expected “features” like a DJ, food from Momofuku Milk Bar, Luke’s Lobster and OddFellows, live painting by No Kings Collective, print-making, a photo booth… but upon arrival, there were two lines, the “regular” line and the “VIP” line.
 I understand not everybody can get in at the same time, particularly since 1500 people RSVP (which means less than 500 would show up, but still, a lot of people), but really?, so many VIPs that a second line was needed?

-It might be NY’s concept of cool and fabulous and glamorous, but I was not up to waiting in line.
-So we headed to another party we were invited to: The New Museum’s Annual White Party for Members.
+s concept of _cool_ and _fabulous_ and _glamorous_, but I was not up to waiting in line.
+So we headed to another party we were invited to: <a title="https://www.newmuseum.org/calendar/view/annual-white-party" href="https://www.newmuseum.org/calendar/view/annual-white-party" target="_blank">The New Museums Annual White Party for Members.